Did you know that when it comes to what language Swedish people speak, there are actually several answers? In fact, Swedish is just one of them!

 No. Swedish is its own language, and one of the North Germanic languages in Scandinavia, along with Danish and Norwegian.
 But there are some similarities between Swedish and German, due to their shared roots.
 For example, both Swedish and German have similar grammar rules.

-You can also see many similarities when it comes to vocabulary, even if the spelling and pronunciation are different.
+You can also see many similarities when it comes to vocabulary (such as in this list of the most beautiful Swedish words), even if the spelling and pronunciation are different.

 Until 1952, it was compulsory for Swedish students to learn German.
 However, this dropped out of favor after World War II, with it becoming compulsory in that year to learn English instead.
 This relatively early switch is likely why you will find people of all ages speaking English so well in Sweden, not just young people.